testinfected/molecule/README.md

 </dependency>
 ```

-To choose Undertow as your web server, add [Undertow](http://undertow.io) instead to your dependencies:
+To choose Undertow as your web server, add [Undertow](http://undertow.io) to your dependencies:

 ```xml
 <dependency>